Lkk9/TreeLib/README.md

 ### remove
 removes by key
-if key in tree remove it and return true else return false
+if key in tree remove it and return it else return null